Operators

 Equality

 Equal (==): This operator expects two operands of the following built-in types (bool, nil, num, str).
 It checks whether the values are of the same type and, if that's the case, checks whether such values are the same.
+Returns true if both conditions are true.
+Otherwise, returns false.

 print 2 == 2; // true